grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "You've had the _Prospect_ down this deep before?"
 Gregory asked.

 "Honestly," said Percy, "this is a new record for her.
-By about 5 meters or so."
+By about five meters or so."

 "Though that's another half atmosphere..."
 Gregory said to himself under his breath.